slopezdavinci/Restaurant-front/README.md

 # MiResto App

-This project is the frontend of a restaurant website where orders can be placed.
+This project is the frontend of a restaurant website where you can order for home delivery.
 It is made with React and consumes an API made with Spring boot.

 ## Available Scripts